Share Your Christmas

 this Christmas with people in Tohoku, Japan

-We are coming up on our 5th Christmas after 311 and people are still living in temporary housing in Tohoku.
+We are coming up on our 6th Christmas after 3.11 and around 50% of the survivors are still living in temporary housing in Tohoku.

-It's hard to believe it but we are coming up on the fifth Christmas since the 311 Triple Disaster that changed the face of the Tohoku region.
+It's hard to believe it but we are coming up on the sixth Christmas since the 311 Triple Disaster that changed the face of the Tohoku region.
 For those who are not connected to the region, 311 is a distant memory and most people think the region is, "back to normal".
-The reality is that hundreds of thousands of people are still living in "Temporary" housing with permanent housing a distant dream and making ends meet is an uphill battle.
-Many older people have resigned themselves to dying in their temporary residences.
+The reality is that over 100,000 people are still living in "Temporary" housing, and for many people it will be 3 years or more before they will be able to move to permanent housing.
+Many older people have resigned themselves to dying in their temporary residences and many already have.
 The people of Fukushima still live with the fear of the long term effects of radiation and the immediate danger of another accident at the crippled Fukushima Daiichi power plant.
-Every year, fewer and fewer people visit the region and residents move away.
-People feel that they have been forgotten.
+Every year, fewer and fewer people visit the region and little by little, residents move to permanent housing, slowly chipping away at the communities that have developed.
+People feel lonelythat they have been forgotten.
 This is why we are going back again this year (and for many years to come) to Share Your Christmas!
 Please help us bring some warmth to the hearts of the people of Tohoku.

 The idea of Share Your Christmas is simple.
 You buy a Christmas present and send it to us, we will then fill a van with presents, cake, fruit, whipped cream and drinks, don our Santa outfits and drive up to Tohoku and have Christmas parties with the children and adults who continue the fight to survive in much less than ideal conditions.